mojaloop/helm/README.md

 1. Add the following to your hosts file and ensure you have installed Ingress Controller on your Kubernetes Cluster:

-`<ip-of-k8s-node-ingress> central-kms.local forensic-logging-sidecar.local central-ledger.local central-end-user-registry.local central-directory.local central-hub.local`
+`<ip-of-k8s-node-ingress> interop-switch.local central-kms.local forensic-logging-sidecar.local central-ledger.local central-end-user-registry.local central-directory.local central-hub.local central-settlement.local ml-api-adapter.local`

 If your running Minikube, you can use the following cmd to discover your `<ip-of-k8s-node-ingress>`: